-Step 2: AP World History Summer Reading (Due Monday, August 17th)
+Step 2: AP World History Summer Reading (Due Monday, August 9th)

 Your summer assignment is to read the book, A HISTORY OF THE WORLD IN 6 GLASSES [ISBN 9780802715524] and respond to the questions below.
-A hard copy of the book can be purchased on Amazon or Barnes and Noble for less than \$10.
+A free PDF copy of the book will be provided to you in Google Classroom.
+A hard copy of the book can be purchased on Amazon or Barnes and Noble, if you choose, for less than \$10.
 Please do not leave your reading to the very end of the summer.
-This is due the first full day back in the fall, Monday, August 17th, 2020.
+This is due the first full day back in the fall, Monday, August 9th, 2021.